OfferZen-Community/developer-mentoring/docs/meeting-with-your-mentoring-partner/mentoring-scenarios.md

 **Because**: The reason this scenario is missing collaboration is because Lucy’s mentor developed the plan for her.
 This implies that they did not collaborate together to develop the plan.
 In a mentoring relationship, it is very important that the mentee drives the relationship, and so the fact that Lucy was not involved in developing the plan is the main issue.

 ## **Scenario 2**

-> Ben (mentee) is feeling swamped at work and is struggling to make progress towards his goals.
+> Ben (a mentee) is feeling swamped at work and is struggling to make progress towards his goals.
 He and his mentor decide to re-evaluate his goals and re-prioritize where necessary.

 Reveal Missing Ingredient...